sbt/sbt-git/README.md

     [info] Reapplying settings...
     [info] Set current project to scala-arm (in build file:...)

-This will enabled a java-only GIT solution that, while not supporting all the same commands that can be run in the standard git command line, is good enough for most git activities.
+This will enable a java-only GIT solution that, while not supporting all the same commands that can be run in the standard git command line, is good enough for most git activities.